 The sample visualizes events and the output optical flow with arrows indicating direction and magnitude of motion:

 How to start

-To start the sample based on recorded data, provide the full path to a RAW file (here, we use a file from our Sample Recordings):
+To start the sample, you need to provide recorded data with the full path to a RAW file (here, we use a file from our Sample Recordings):